GoogleCloudPlatform/microservices-demo/docs/releasing/README.md

    - `TAG` - This is the new version (e.g., `v0.3.5`).
    - `REPO_PREFIX` - This is the Docker repository.
+   - `PROJECT_ID` - This is the Google Cloud project in which Google Cloud Build will be used to remotely build microservice Docker images.

    **Example:**

    ```
    export TAG=v0.3.5
    export REPO_PREFIX=gcr.io/google-samples/microservices-demo
+   export PROJECT_ID=google-samples
    ```

 5. Run `./docs/releasing/make-release.sh`.